Kaupapahere pūnaha moniwhiwhi ahungarua Retirement income system policy

 The beginning of the 21st century saw the establishment of the NZ Super Fund and KiwiSaver which have become the most significant innovations in retirement income initiatives in our recent history.

 A more detailed account of the history of Aotearoa New Zealand’s retirement income, spanning 1898 to 2008, can be found in this earlier research paper commissioned by the Retirement Commission.
-A simple description of NZ Super as it stands today can be found.
+A simple description of NZ Super as it stands today can be found here.
 This paper covers how NZ Super operates including eligibility criteria, payments and how they are financed, and details the policy framework and settings.
+An introduction to KiwiSaver and how it operates, including enrolment and default providers, and policy settings can be found here.

 On 21 October 2020 the Retirement Commissioner released a statement defining the purpose of New Zealand’s retirement income system.